75lb/wordwrapjs/README.md

 ## Synopsis

-Wrap some sick bars in a 20 character column.
+Wrap some text in a 20 character column.

 ```js
 > wordwrap = require('wordwrapjs')